Welcome To A.F. Knott STORIES

 In the early 1980s, I left college to work in Louisiana's offshore oil industry then, subsequently, as a parking lot attendant, lunch deliverer, thoroughbred handicapper, paper broker, cyclotron engineer, PET operator, and physician.
 The litany represents nothing but job experience ,not accumulated wisdom; but the stories, see, of skinned knees and cracked porcelain, fall from those trees.

 Hekate Publishing has certainly become a labor of love: Gold Classics are the means to share enjoyment of underappreciated books, particularly those relating to "The Uncanny," and make them available as cheaply as possible.
-We are always on the look out for authentic writers and translators.
-We are currently passing through the bloody birth canal and should be out shortly with the usual distressed wale.
+We are just waiting to get permission to publish our translations, and waiting. . .
+We are always on the look out for authentic writers and translators in passing through the bloody birth canal.

-The Tales of Mayhem are comprised of scenes scientists might observe within a level five containment cell, for instance, while transmogrification is taking place; a peek through a trepanned burr hole, the characters and narrators within covered in primordial brainstem matter, unreliable at best, yet begrudgingly familiar.
+The Tales of Mayhem are comprised of scenes scientists might observe within a level five containment cell, for instance, while transmogrification is taking place; a peek through the trepanned burr hole, characters and narrators covered in primordial brainstem matter, unreliable at best, yet begrudgingly familiar.

 The collages I'll mention because they resided here previously.
 They host a site of their own now: afknottcollage.com.
 The intent is to have the pieces accessible, the prices negotiable or, no prices at all - Always willing to barter for something - another collage, a short story, a book review.
 But the intent is to make extra money.
 They're on Redbubble and Saatchi Art and Curioos, all of them dubious sources of income.
 We sell in parks and on the streets.
 The activity comes in waves.